 link up on those.

-Module documentation is generated from a DOCUMENTATION structure embedded in the source code of each module, which is in either the ansible-modules-core or ansible-modules-extra repos on GitHub, depending on the module.
-Information about this is always listed on the bottom of the web documentation for each module.
+Module documentation is generated from a DOCUMENTATION structure embedded in the source code of each module, which is in /lib/ansible/modules/.

 Aside from modules, the main docs are in restructured text format.